foczka4/foczka4/README.md

 - 👋 Hi, I’m @foczka4
-- 👀 I’m interested in programming in Java
+- 👀 I’m interested in programming in Java and Angular
-- 🌱 I’m currently learning Java, JUnit
+- 🌱 I’m currently learning Java, Angular
-- 💞️ I’m looking to collaborate on Java topics
+- 💞️ I’m looking to collaborate on Java, Angular topics
 - 📫 How to reach me - gtihub

 <!---